 Could not find any reference to this clip on your website - Just find it difficult to believe that it is authentic .

 Origins: This dramatic video clip of an air race pilot's making a safe landing after his plane lost a wing during aerobatic maneuvers hit the Internet in October 2008.
-The pilot of the plane shown in the clip was identified as James Andersson, whose web site touts him as a former Royal Air Force pilot who now engages in air races and stunt aviation.
+The pilot of the plane shown in the clip was identified as James Andersson, whose web site touted him as a former Royal Air Force pilot who now engaged in air races and stunt aviation.

 However, rather than this being a video record of a real incident in which superior piloting skill avoided an almost certain fatal disaster, multiple signs indicated the clip was a digitally produced viral video promotion for the German clothing company killathrill.

 For starters, when this video suddenly appeared on the Internet, there were no news stories or other sources documenting or discussing the remarkable event it

 supposedly captured.
 Furthermore, information about James Andersson's supposed past feats of aviation prowess and his long involvement in stunt flying and air races was virtually non-existent outside of his own web site, which (aside from a short biography) included little content other than this "one-wing landing" clip and another interview clip of him discussing the incident.